 "It's an abuse of power," he said, calling the move "yet another rule heaped upon the fishing industry."

 Recreational fishing will still be allowed within the monument boundaries.

-Wacky, Weird and Wondrous: Check Out the Sea Creatures in and Around the Atlantic Ocean's Only National Monument
+Wacky, Weird and Wondrous: Check Out the Sea Creatures Near the New Marine Monument

 From the sea to land and sky: Stunning animal photos from around the world